 Section 8.
 Meetings Sponsored or Co-Sponsored by the Society.
 The Society may sponsor or cosponsor other scientific or educational meetings of interest to the membership to meet its purpose and objectives.

 Section 9.
 Special Meetings.
 Special meetings of the members (i) may be called by the President, or (ii) shall be called by the President or Secretary-Treasurer at the direction of not less than two Directors, or (iii) shall be called at the request in writing of the membership upon petition by 100 or more active members.
 Special meetings will be held at the place stated in the notice of meeting.
 Any request for a special meeting must state the purpose or purposes of the proposed meeting.
-If a special meeting is called as a result of a membership petition, the Board shall call such a meeting within 30 days after receiving the petition.
+If a special meeting is called as a result of a membership petition, the Board shall call such a meeting within 30 calendar days after receiving the petition.

 Section 10.
 Notice of Special Meetings.
-Except as otherwise provided by these Bylaws or by law, written notice containing the time, place and purpose of a meeting of the members will be given either personally, by mail, or by email to each member of record entitled to vote at the meeting not less than 10 days nor more than 60 days before the meeting
+Except as otherwise provided by these Bylaws or by law, written notice containing the time, place and purpose of a meeting of the members will be given either personally, by mail, or by email to each member of record entitled to vote at the meeting not less than 10 calendar days nor more than 60 calendar days before the meeting

 Section 11.
 Quorum.
 The members who are present at a meeting and who have voting powers will constitute a quorum.
 The members present in person at the meeting may continue to transact business until adjournment.
 The vote of a plurality of the members present at the meeting constitutes the action of the members, unless a greater number is required by other sections of these Bylaws or the Articles of Incorporation.

 Section 12.
 Voting.
 Each member entitled to vote on any issue or in any election will have the right to cast one vote.
 The Board may conduct any balloting by mail, either printed or electronic.
 For purposes of notice, the balloting date shall be a date set for the return postmark of printed mail ballots or the date registered electronically upon submission of electronic mail ballots.
 The Board may set a date for the return of all mailed votes or consents and for the submission of electronic mailed votes or consents.
 Mailed votes or consents must be received by the Board within seven (7) days after such deadline for purposes of being counted for the approval or disapproval of such action.
-If a member challenges any election, the member must provide submit such challenge in writing to the Board within 30 days after such election.
+If a member challenges any election, the member must provide submit such challenge in writing to the Board within 30 calendar days after such election.
 The Board of Directors will review any challenges and determine consequent action.

 ARTICLE III – BOARD OF DIRECTORS